Bambade/bambade.github.io/_posts/2021-07-11-linear-transformers.md

 ### [Long-short transformer: efficient transformers for language and vision](https://arxiv.org/abs/2107.02192)

 This paper combines a short-term attention and a long-range attention.
 Their short-term attention is simply the sliding window attention pattern that we have seen previously in Longformer and BigBird.
 The long-range attention is similar to the low-rank projection idea that was used in Linformer, but with a small change.
-In Linformer, the key and value matrices $$K$$ and $$V$$ were projected using a projection matrix $$P \in \mathbb{R}^{n\times r}$$ that was learned in training, and was the same for all sequences.
-In this paper, the matrix $$P$$ is "dynamic", and depends on the keys $$K$$ as $$P = \text{softmax}(KW^P)$$, where $$W^P$$ is a $$d\times r$$ matrix with learnable parameters.
+In Linformer, the key and value matrices $K$ and $V$ were projected using a projection matrix $P \in \mathbb{R}^{n\times r}$ that was learned in training, and was the same for all sequences.
+In this paper, the matrix $P$ is "dynamic", and depends on the keys $K$ as $P = \text{softmax}(KW^P)$, where $W^P$ is a $d\times r$ matrix with learnable parameters.
 This means that a different projection matrix is used for each sequence, and the authors claim that this makes it more robust to insertions, deletions, paraphrasing, etc. The short-term and long-range attentions are then concatenated through a dual layernorm (to rescale them) to obtain the final attention matrix.
 This entire mechanism is shown in the following figure taken from the paper:

 ![](/static/img/linear_transformers/ls-transformer-1.png)